Developer: Riot Games

 - Valorant is a 5v5 “Hero Shooter”, full of different playable characters called “Agents”, each with their own unique abilities, mechanics, etc. Teams can only have one of each agent active at any given time.

 - The game has been praised for its steep learning curve and potential for highlight-worthy individual plays.
+It is available for free download on the Riot Games Client.

 - Each game is round-based; the first team to win 13 rounds will win the game.